Movies

 Exclusive peeks at summer's top movies – from 'Moana' to 'Supergirl'

 Dwayne Johnson reprises his animated role as trickster demigod Maui in the live-action "Moana."
-Check out exclusive peeks at the latest Disney film and all the other movies you need to see in theaters this summer.
+Check out exclusive peeks at the latest Disney film and all the other movies you need to see in theaters this summer in theaters and on streaming services.

 Disney